anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Time series analysis
 * AutoML chooses best model for time series, you don't have to choose it yourself
 * Works with any time series.
 It can combine with associated data to find relationships

+Different filling methods:

+* Middle filling: fills any missing values between the item start and item end data of a data set
+* Back filling: fills any missing values between the last recorded data point and the global end date of a dataset
+* Future filling: fills any missing values between the global end date and the end of the forecast horizon

 ---